-Elsa Semmling works at adelphi as a Project Manager in the topic areas of water, international cooperation, and green economy.
+Elsa Semmling works at adelphi as a Senior Manager in the topic areas of water, international cooperation, and green economy.
 In her position, she analyses political, institutional, and economic frameworks for supporting national and international environmental policy processes.

 Elsa is experienced in coordinating research and consulting projects and in the development of recommendations for action for German environmental and sustainability policy.
 She possesses broad knowledge of developing methods and products for stakeholder and usage analyses, as well as for the analysis of pilot projects’ socio-economic effects in emerging and developing countries.
 In addition to advising and supporting environmental policy processes, she has experience conceptualising and carrying out dialogue formats for knowledge exchange between relevant actors at the national, European, and international levels.
 Her regional focusses include Western and Southern Europe and the MENA region.